 After every week the Saskatchewan Rough Rider standings are updated.
 Keep up with the standings to remain at the top of the betting game.

 Bet On Saskatchewan Roughriders' Games

 Bettors should consider injuries and schedule when making a wager on the Riders.
-The Riders have a great home-field advantage – may be the best in the CFL – but after the 2016 season, they will be moving to a new stadium.
+The Riders have a great home-field advantage – may be the best in the CFL – but after the 2016 season, they moved to a new stadium.
 The Riders played at Taylor Field since 1936 or 80 years once it is all said and done.
-A long goodbye can be expected from the Rider faithful and bettors should make sure to get in some wagers on the Riders when they are at home.
-It will be interesting to see if the Riders can carry their home field advantage forward when to move into their new stadium.
+We enjoyed a long goodbye from the Rider faithful and bettors should make sure to get in some wagers on the Riders now that they are at home.
+It has been interesting to see how the Riders can carry their home field advantage forward when to move into their new stadium.

 As the Roughriders are such a popular team, they have some great rivalries as their fans can be found spread across Canada.
 Their Labour Day rival is the Winnipeg Blue Bombers.
 The rivalry has had its ups and downs over the years, but with Winnipeg returning to the Western Division in 2014, their games are on the up and up.
 The Roughriders view many opponents as a rival due to their inability to win the big game.
 At 4-15 the Roughriders have the worst winning percentage of any team – excluding the Ottawa Redblacks – in the Grey Cup.
 The Riders lost two Grey Cups – in 2009 and 2010 – to the Montreal Alouettes by a combined four points.
 The Riders still hold a grudge over this and the games are exciting when held in Regina.However they did win in 2013.